David Hala: 2013

-In 2013, Hala played every game for the Broncos from round 5, against the Gold Coast Titans, until round 18, against the Cronulla-Sutherland Sharks, where he injured his shoulder and was forced to have surgery.
+In 2013, Hala played every game for the Broncos from round 5, against the Gold Coast Titans, until round 18, against the Cronulla-Sutherland Sharks, where he injured his shoulder and was forced to have season ending surgery.
 He played 13 games in 2013 12 from the bench and started once against the Cronulla-Sutherland Sharks.

-Hala was selected for Tonga as 18th man in the Pacific Rugby League International against Samoa in 2013.
+Hala was selected for Tonga as 18th man in the 2013 Polynesian Cup against Samoa.
 But due to a late injury to Nafe Seluini, he was added to the bench.

 2014

 In 2014, Hala played for both Broncos and Redcliffe throughout the season.
-He played in rounds 3, 9-11, 15-16 and 18 for the Broncos that year.
-He scored two tries for the Broncos against the Cronulla-Sutherland Sharks when he left the field Brisbane were leading 22-0 and then went on to lose 22-24.
+He played in rounds 3, 9–11, 15–16 and 18 for the Broncos that year.
+He scored two tries for the Broncos against the Cronulla-Sutherland Sharks when he left the field Brisbane were leading 22–0 and then went on to lose 22–24.
 On 29 October 2014, he was released from his contract with the Broncos.
 On 3 November 2014, he signed with the Gold Coast Titans on a two-year contract starting in 2015.

 2015

-In round 22, Hala made his Gold Coast debut in the Titans' 36-14 loss to the Melbourne Storm.
+In round 22, Hala made his Gold Coast debut in the Titans' 36–14 loss to the Melbourne Storm.
 Hala made one further appearance for the Gold Coast as the club finished 14th on the table.